Tao-AI-group/MCI-to-AD-Progression-Model/README.md

 - **/Models_CV_Optuna/**: Contains the implementation of the BiGRU model and other baseline model architectures including hyperparameter optimization and cross validation code.
   - **BiGRU_model.py**: The script where the BiGRU model is implemented.
+    - The input for the BIGRU model is prepared as described in https://github.com/ZhiGroup/pytorch_ehr
   - **LGBM_model.py**: The script where the Light Gradient Boosting Machine model is implemented.
   - **XGBoost_model.py**: The script where the XGBoost model is implemented.
   - **RF_model.py**: The script where the Random Forest model is implemented.